-- $\rho$ A simple "web page" can be considered as a Digital Item; - $\rho$ A CD package with music + video + graphics; - $\rho$ A photo album.
+- ρ A simple "web page" can be considered as a Digital Item; - ρ A CD package with music + video + graphics; - ρ A photo album.

-The following picture shows the structure of the MPEG21 framework and the composing element, at a high level.
+The following picture (like all the following pictures in this section, from S. Fontanelli, "MPEG21 easy.
+A tutorial on MPEG21 framework activities", references in bibliography) shows the structure of the MPEG21 framework and the composing element, at a high level.